Luis Arraez Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in the league.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

 © 2023 Data Skrive.
 All rights reserved.